jmitchell35/holbertonschool-shell/io_redirections_and_filters/README.md

-7-file creates a file with catastrophic filename 8-cwd_state prints the result of ls -la command into ls_cwd_content file (patches or creates) 9-duplicate_last_line duplicates last line of iacta file and appends it to file
+7-file creates a file with catastrophic filename 8-cwd_state prints the result of ls -la command into ls_cwd_content file (patches or creates) 9-duplicate_last_line duplicates last line of iacta file and appends it to file 10-no_more_js deletes all regular js files excluding directories